Summary

 • Data breach and incident response management and counseling.

-Scot assists clients in dealing with a variety of data governance regulations, including GDPR, HIPAA, GLBA, FCRA, and state laws governing personally identifiable information, such as CCPA.
-Scot counsels clients on compliance with various information security standards, including PCI-DSS for credit card data, ISO and NIST.
-Scot also represents clients in responding to information security events, including data breach.
-Scot holds the Certified Information Privacy Professional (“CIPP/US”) certification and has presented and written extensively on the topics of data protection and de-identification, and moderated panels on privacy.
-Scot has spoken in Washington, D.C., at the Global Summit of the International Association of Privacy Professionals, and the Privacy + Security Conference.
-Scot was also a speaker at TEDx Dayton 2016 at the Victoria Theater, where he spoke on the “Humanity in Privacy.”
+Scot assists clients in dealing with a variety of data governance regulations, including GDPR, the EU AI ACT, HIPAA, GLBA, FCRA, and state laws governing personally identifiable information, such as California’s Consumer Privacy Act, Colorado Privacy Act and others.
+Scot counsels clients on compliance with various information security standards, including PCI-DSS for payment card data, ISO, and NIST.
+Scot often represents clients in responding to information security events, including data breaches.

 In addition to his data privacy and security practice, Scot also has experience with intellectual property matters as a patent attorney.
 He also counsels clients on general business law matters.